PASSOVER IN CHAMPAIGN-URBANA: Where to Shop and Where to Find a Seder

 - Passover is one of the MOST significant Jewish holidays in terms of importance both religiously, as well as in terms of observance.

 - Let’s face it, Jews celebrate A LOT of holidays; we typically write about Chanukah and Rosh Hashanah to name a couple favorites.
 (We like to party.)

-- Passover one of the main holidays where Jews, no matter their religiosity, will mark in some way.
+- Passover is one of the main holidays where Jews, no matter their religiosity or level of observance, typically mark in some way.

 - The Passover celebration mainly happens outside of the synagogue, and it is very rooted in family and community — and food.